Topological flow data analysis for transient flow patterns: a graph-based approach: Our target and method

-Based on the classification theorem, we convert the topological structure of orbit connections for a given structurally stable Hamiltonian vector field in $\mathcal{D}$ into a planar tree and its string expression, which are the output of TFDA.
-The conversion algorithm is outlined as follows.
-For a detailed description of the algorithm, refer to~\citet{TFDA-UYS18}.
-Let us first consider two topologically simplest flows in the disk $\mathcal{D}$ as shown in Figure~\ref{fig:root}, which are called the root structures.
-When the flow direction along the boundary of the disk is anti-clockwise (resp. clockwise), we assign the COT symbol $\beta_{\emptyset +}$ (resp. $\beta_{\emptyset-}$).
-They indicate that the root structure contains at least one local orbit structure in $\Box_{b_{\pm}}$ and any number of local orbit structures at $\Box_{c_\pm}$ can be attached along the boundary.
-Next, for the given structurally stable Hamiltonian vector field (or the Hamiltonian function), starting from the root structures, we identify the internal local orbit structures corresponding to $\Box_{b_\pm}$ and $\Box_{c_\pm}$ inductively.
-Every time we identify internal local orbit structures, we create an edge from the parent node of the structure containing them to the child nodes of embedded internal local structures.
-Repeating this step inductively until we reach isolated elliptic centres or boundaries with no $c_\pm$ structures attached yields a planer tree, namely a partially Cyclically Ordered rooted labelled Tree (COT).
-According to~\citet{TFDA-SY18}, it has been mathematically shown that if the root node is fixed, COTs are in one-to-one correspondence with the topological orbit structures of structurally stable Hamiltonian vector fields.
+Based on the classification theorem, we convert the topological structure of orbit connections for a given structurally stable Hamiltonian vector field in $\mathcal{D}$ into a planar tree (COT) and its string expression (COT representation), which are the output of TFDA.
+The conversion algorithm to COT is described below.
+For a detailed description of the algorithm, see \Cref{sec:psiclone} and \cite{TFDA-UYS18}.
+Let us first consider two topologically simplest flows in the disk $\mathcal{D}$ as shown in Figure~\ref{fig:root}, which are called root structures.
+When the flow direction along the boundary of the disk is anticlockwise (resp. clockwise), we assign the COT symbol $\beta_{\emptyset +}(\Box_{b_+}, \{\Box_{c_-}^1 \cdot \, \cdots \, \cdot\Box_{c_-}^n\})$ (resp. $\beta_{\emptyset-}(\Box_{b_-},\{\Box_{c_+}^1\cdot \, \cdots \, \cdot \Box_{c_+}^n\})$).
+They indicate that the root structure contains at least one local orbit structure in $\Box_{b_{\pm}}$ and any number of local orbit structures $\Box_{c_\pm}^s$, $s=1,\dots, n$ can be attached along the boundary in anticlockwise cyclic order if there exist.
+Next, for the given structurally stable Hamiltonian vector field (or the Hamiltonian), starting from the root structure, we identify the internal local orbit structures corresponding to $\Box_{b_\pm}$ and $\Box_{c_\pm}^s$ inductively.
+Every time we identify internal local orbit structures, we create edges from the parent node of the structure containing them to the child nodes of embedded internal local structures.
+Repeating this step inductively until we reach isolated elliptic centres or boundaries with no $c_\pm$ structures attached yields a planar tree, namely a partially Cyclically Ordered rooted labelled Tree (COT).
+According to~\cite{TFDA-SY18}, it has been mathematically shown that if the root node is fixed, COTs are in one-to-one correspondence with the topological orbit structures of structurally stable Hamiltonian vector fields.
+In other words, each topologically different pattern of instantaneous streamlines maps to exactly one COT, and vice versa up to topological equivalence.
 This means that a COT becomes a unique identifier of the flow pattern in terms of topology.
-Remark that the COT is equivalent to the Reeb graph of the streamfunction~\citep{TFDA-UYS18}